ROMANS 9:1-16 The reason Jesus came is so that the world may see how He lives and rules.

 TRUTH

-The reason Jesus came is so that the world may see Him by the way we live.
+The reason Jesus came is so that the world may see how He lives and rules.

-Why couldn’t the Jews inherit the promise of Abraham?
+Why couldn’t the Jews inherit the offer given through Abraham?

 The law records how Abraham lived.
 And how his life of faith moved God to grant him the promise to rule with Him.
 But when the Jews read the law, they accentuate the promise of blessing while glossing over Abraham’s exemplary life of faith.
 Because of their fixation on the promise, the law did not lead them to faith but to self-indulge religion.
 Religion is self-serving being fixated on one’s personal salvation and benefit.
 But faith is about serving others, it moves one to be true and to do all things without asking for anything in return.
 The Jew has been told from his youth of his right (as Abraham’s descendant) to possess the promise.
 Thus, it is hard to tell a Jew that he cannot inherit the promise unless he gives up everything to follow Abraham’s way of life.
 They did not see Abraham’s act of sacrificing Isaac (his most precious possession) as an example to follow.
 Instead, they revel in their right as descendants of Isaac to inherit the promise.

-Why couldn’t some Christians inherit the promise of Christ?
+Why couldn’t some Christians inherit the offer given through Christ?

 The gospels record how Jesus lived and how God grants Him the promise to rule creation.
 But when some Christians read the gospels, they focus on the promise of salvation while glossing over how Jesus lived.
 Like the Jews in Jesus’s time, they were fixated on the promise which led to self-indulge religion.
 Thus, they revel in their exuberant worship services, opulent buildings and promise of salvation.
 They became self-serving and neglected the poor among the nations.
 Although they were taught the finished work of the cross, they were not properly discipled in the way of the cross.
 Thus, it is hard to tell one who has been baptised in his youth that he cannot inherit the promise unless he is ready to sell everything to follow Jesus.
 Indeed, they did not see Jesus’s act of sacrificing His own life as an example to follow.
 Instead, they revel in having obtained salvation at the cross even though they did not walk in the way of it.